fmcg sales incentives

 • Customer satisfaction: Monitor customer satisfaction metrics to assess the impact of sales incentives on the quality of customer interactions and relationships.

-• Return on investment (ROI): Evaluate the financial return on investment by comparing the costs of incentives to the additional revenue generated due to improved sales performance.
+• Return on investment (ROI): Evaluate the financial return on investment by comparing the costs of incentives to the additional revenue generated due to improved sales performance, and assess how these incentives affect overall profit margins, which are often low in the FMCG industry due to high competition and pricing pressures.

 • Incentive attainment rates: Analyze the percentage of sales representatives who successfully attain incentives.
 This provides insights into the program’s overall effectiveness.